Incomplete Cholesky factorization: Motivation

 However, by applying Cholesky decomposition, we observe that some zero elements in the original matrix end up being non-zero elements in the decomposed matrix, like elements (4,2), (5,2) and (5,3) in this example.
 These elements are known as "fill-ins".

 This is not an issue per se, but it is very problematic when working with sparse matrices, since the fill-ins generation is mostly unpredictable and reduces the matrix sparsity, impacting the efficiency of sparse matrix algorithms.

 Therefore, given the importance of the Cholesky decomposition in matrix calculations, it is extremely relevant to repurpose the regular method, so as to eliminate the fill-ins generation.
-The incomplete Cholesky factorization does exactly that, by generating a matrix L similar to the one generated by the regular method, but conserving the zero elements in the original matrix.
+Incomplete Cholesky factorizations do exactly that.
+They yield some matrix $\mathbf{K}$ that is sparser than $\mathbf{L}$ and gives an approximation $\mathbf{A}\approx\mathbf{K}\mathbf{K '}$.